nuts-foundation/nuts-documentation/pages/rfc/sso-rfc.rst

    #.
 Retrieve the session token from the access token: `rfc7662 <https://tools.ietf.org/html/rfc7662>`_ (This endpoint has yet to be implemented)
    #.
 Validate the identity from the session using the validate endpoint in Nuts Auth

 #.
-Check if there is consent for the subject, custodian and actor

-#.
 The destination Authorization Server creates an internal URL and session and redirects the user
 #.
 The destination application shows the page with the client context from the session token